YasOnline177/FileOrganizerApp/README.md

 ## Example

 If the folder has:
-    image.jpg
+    <pre> image.jpg
     document.pdf
     archive.zip
-    note.txt
+    note.txt </pre>

-<pre> After running the script, the folder will look like this:
+After running the script, the folder will look like this:
-    jpg/
+    <pre> jpg/
     image.jpg
     pdf/
     document.pdf